RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 </simpleShell:SimpleShell>
 ```

-As you can see, the logical navigation structure is defined using `ShellContent`, `Tab`, `TabBar` and `FlyoutItem` elements as in the original .NET MAUI `Shell`.
+As you can see, the logical hierarchy is defined using `ShellContent`, `Tab`, `TabBar` and `FlyoutItem` elements as in the original .NET MAUI `Shell`.

 > I refer to the `TabBar` and `FlyoutItem` elements as `ShellItem` and to the `Tab` element as `ShellSection`.
 The `ShellItem` and `ShellSection` classes are their predecessors.

 Semantics of the `TabBar` and `FlyoutItem` elements is ignored in `SimpleShell`.
 It does not matter which one you use.
 You can even use the `ShellItem` element instead.
+You can also use multiple `TabBar` elements at once.

 As in the original .NET MAUI `Shell`, `ShellItem` and `ShellSection` elements can be left out and implicitly generated: